peterhinch/micropython-amg88xx/README.md

 This maintains an internal `bytearray` object holding a single frame of raw data from the sensor.
 It is populated by the `refresh` method.
-The contents may be retrieved as integer Temperatures in °C by means of array access syntax.
+The contents may be retrieved as integer temperatures in °C by means of array access syntax.

 Constructor:
 This takes the following arguments:
  * `i2c` An `I2C` instance created using the `machine` module.
  * `address=0x69` The default device address.
+If you solder the jumper on the back of the board labeled `Addr`, the address will change to 0x68.

 Methods:
  * `refresh` Takes an optional arg which is ignored.
 This method causes the